rasheedelkassed/CS373/index.md

 To find rules for future samples, I did essentially the same as above and was able to come up with rules for those as well.

 ### Automating Our Analysis!
 While using yara is great for small projects that require the analysis of malware, anti-malware isn't something that can be done on a reasonable time frame manually.
 Instead, ww would want to automate our anti-malware.
 The automation of anti-malware comes with the advantages of scalability, consistency, and performance concerns.
 However, automated anti-malware lacks the same context, is prone to evasion, and is prone to both proving and DoS/DDoS attacks.
-The way we plan on performing automated anti-malware is through a piece of software called Cuckoo

-### Using Cuckoo
+### What Is Cuckoo?
 Through this week's material, it appears that Cuckoo creates several log files about what a process is doing.
 To use Cuckoo, we first renamed a malware sample to the name "bad" (the same malware from week 1's lab I believe).
 We then ran a program called analysis.py.
 This then created several chronologically ordered csv files about what the file named "bad" did.
 ![Cuckoo](/images/Cuckoo.PNG)